LyeGuanYan/Memristor/README.md

 </p>
 <p align="center">Fig.4 A Joglekar memristor symbol generated in LTspice</p>

-After constructing a basic circuit as depicted in the image below, a memristor model can be simulated with either a sine wave input signal or a Piecewise Linear (PWL) function using the txt file attached to the appendix of this research thesis.
+After constructing a basic circuit as depicted in the image below, a memristor model can be simulated with either a sine wave input signal or a Piecewise Linear (PWL) function using the txt file generated.
 A PWL function is defined as a waveform constructed by a series of straight-line segments connecting the points defined by the user, this is typically used to define voltage or current sources[[6]](#6).

 <p align="center">
 <img width="210" alt="A basic Memristor Circuit in LTspice.png" src="https://github.com/LyeGuanYan/Memristor/blob/5dd81ea2a2bfe2ff35c05d1b6dcfab0658dc8954/A%20basic%20Memristor%20Circuit%20in%20LTspice..png">